 If you have true gynecomastia, your only option is surgery.
 While it’s true that losing weight and excess fat from the area can improve the appearance of your chest to a certain extent, diet and exercise have no effect on the breast tissue itself.

 On a similar note, there’s no evidence to suggest that dietary supplements, gynecomastia pills, and other home remedies are effective in treating gynecomastia.
 I strongly suggest you save your time and money by avoiding these dubious DIY solutions.

 In my opinion, surgery is your best bet.
-There are a few different types of procedures that may be suitable for you depending on your circumstances, including excision and liposuction.
+There are a few different types of procedures -- such as excision and liposuction -- that may be suitable for you depending on your circumstances.
 I recommend consulting a board-certified plastic surgeon to receive a formal evaluation and discuss your options.